 Prioritization is hard.
 That's why we've made prioritization a key part of airfocus, so that you can most effective route toward your shared company vision.

 Remember: the product backlog should be a living document.
-If your product backlog is locked away in Excel, PowerPoint or on paper, it's difficult to keep up-to-date and circulate to all stakeholders.
+If your backlog is locked away in Excel, PowerPoint or on paper, it's difficult to keep up-to-date and circulate to all stakeholders.
 As such, it’s important to make sure that you embark on your product backlog process with a purpose-built tool.
 With a dedicated tool, you can create and update backlog items in minutes and share a visually compelling backlog to stakeholders instantly.